jackmaden/philosophybreak/_articles/hallucinating-with-descartes.md

 <p>But then you calm down and tell yourself to stop being such a self-obsessed, annoying little loser.
 Nothing was designed with you in mind, you assure yourself.
 The universe is bloody massive and you are just a lump of animated carbon whose short time on a rocky planet hurtling round an average star will be fleeting, forgotten and, ultimately, pointless.
 Dust.
 In.
 The.
 Bloody.
 Wind.</p>
 <blockquote class="fade-right">You are just a lump of animated carbon whose short time on a rocky planet hurtling round an average star will be fleeting, forgotten and, ultimately, pointless.</blockquote>
 <p>So you sigh, pick yourself up, stick the kettle on and read some Descartes.
 But uh oh.
 Here come those bloody <i>thoughts</i> again.</p>
-<p>You see, 17th Century French philosopher René Descartes – he’s a <i>professional</i> doubter: the unhappy father of that bastard of a philosophical movement, <a target="_blank" href="https://plato.stanford.edu/entries/skepticism/">Skepticism</a>.</p>
+<p>You see, 17th Century French philosopher René Descartes – he’s a <i>professional</i> doubter: the unhappy father of that bastard of a philosophical movement, <a target="_blank" rel="noopener" href="https://plato.stanford.edu/entries/skepticism/">Skepticism</a>.</p>
 <div class="article-image" style="padding-bottom: 73.4%;">
     <img class="lazy" data-src="/assets/images/descartes.jpg" alt="descartes">
 </div>